Classroom on Wheels

 - Engage the community in health services.
-Just because the mobile health clinic is present does not mean community residents will engage with it.
+Just because the WOW bus is present does not mean community residents will engage with it.

 - Start by building relationships—by meeting individuals where they are—to be community-centered based on mutual respect, trust and transparency.

 - Include linkage to care and other needed community resources and services.
-(Add follow up & keep resources updated)
+(Add follow up and keep resources updated)

 - Strategies should build on community or population strengths and assets.

 Meet Our Community Committee Members

 I joined the WOW Bus Community Committee to help collaborate and improve access to care to our community members.
 I believe there is no better way to serve our communities but to meet people where they're at.

 Action speaks louder than words—people don't care how much others know until they see how much people care.
 It’s about showing up and serving people where they're at.

 There is a true need for mobile healthcare in western MA to increase access and improve health outcomes, and is key to reducing health disparities.

 My years of work in health promotion and disease prevention, community planning and organization are meaningful contributions to bringing the WOW Bus to life as I work collectively and tirelessly to promote, protect, and restore public health.